Aquifer: Karst

 Karst aquifers typically develop in limestone.
 Surface water containing natural carbonic acid moves down into small fissures in limestone.
 This carbonic acid gradually dissolves limestone thereby enlarging the fissures.
 The enlarged fissures allow a larger quantity of water to enter which leads to a progressive enlargement of openings.
 Abundant small openings store a large quantity of water.
-The larger openings create a conduit system that drains the aquifer to springs.
+The larger openings form a conduit system that drains the aquifer to springs.

-Characterization of karst aquifers requires field exploration to locate sinkholes, swallets, sinking streams, and springs in addition to studying geologic maps.
+Characterization of karst aquifers requires field exploration to locate sinkholes, swallets, sinking streams, and springs in addition to studying geological maps.
 Conventional hydrogeologic methods such as aquifer tests and potentiometric mapping are insufficient to characterize the complexity of karst aquifers.
 These conventional investigation methods need to be supplemented with dye traces, measurement of spring discharges, and analysis of water chemistry.
 U.S. Geological Survey dye tracing has determined that conventional groundwater models that assume a uniform distribution of porosity are not applicable for karst aquifers.

 Linear alignment of surface features such as straight stream segments and sinkholes develop along fracture traces.
 Locating a well in a fracture trace or intersection of fracture traces increases the likelihood to encounter good water production.
-Voids in karst aquifers can be large enough to cause destructive collapse or subsidence of the ground surface that can create a catastrophic release of contaminants.
+Voids in karst aquifers can be large enough to cause destructive collapse or subsidence of the ground surface that can initiate a catastrophic release of contaminants.
 Groundwater flow rate in karst aquifers is much more rapid than in porous aquifers as shown in the accompanying image to the left.
 For example, in the Barton Springs Edwards aquifer, dye traces measured the karst groundwater flow rates from 0.5 to 7 miles per day (0.8 to 11.3 km/d).
 The rapid groundwater flow rates make karst aquifers much more sensitive to groundwater contamination than porous aquifers.

-In the extreme case, groundwater may exist in underground rivers (e.g., caves underlying karst topography.
+In the extreme case, groundwater may exist in underground rivers (e.g., caves underlying karst topography).